 The Gold Standard of Filter Baskets

-Let’s rewind back over a decade ago when Vince Fedele set the gold standard for modern filter baskets with his VST baskets.
+Let’s rewind back over a decade ago when Vince Fedele set the gold fundamental for modern filter baskets with his VST baskets.
 These were revolutionary at their time and quickly became popular in specialty coffee circles.
 However after years without any significant changes in this technology, we’ve seen an influx of new players promising more holes, faster flow rates and higher extractions.

 New Kids on the Diffusion Block